iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 _New in DVC 2.0_

-To track successive steps in a longer experiment, you can register checkpoints from your code at runtime.
-This is especially helpful in machine learning, for example to track the progress in deep learning techniques such as evolving neural networks.
+To track successive steps in a longer machine learning experiment, you can register checkpoints from your code at runtime, for example to track the progress with deep learning techniques.

-_Checkpoint experiments_ track a series of variations (the checkpoints) and their execution can be stopped and resumed as needed.
-You interact with them using the `--rev` and `--reset` options of `dvc exp run` (see also the `checkpoint` field in `dvc.yaml` `outs`).
 They can help you

 - implement the best practice in deep learning to save your model weights as checkpoints.